projectara/greybus-spec/source/device_class.rst

 Greybus NFC Protocol Version Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus NFC Protocol Version Operation allows the AP to determine the version of this protocol to which the NFC module complies.
+The Greybus NFC protocol version operation allows the protocol handling software on both ends of a connection to negotiate the version of the NFC protocol to use.

 Greybus NFC Protocol Version Request
 """"""""""""""""""""""""""""""""""""